micmejia/bible-dump/AMPC/Luke/Luke 3.md

 Those serving as soldiers also asked him, And we, what shall we do?
-And he replied to them, Never demand _or_ enforce [^g]by terrifying people or by accusing wrongfully, and always be satisfied with your rations (supplies) _and_ with your allowance (wages).
+And he replied to them, Never demand _or_ enforce by terrifying people or by accusing wrongfully, and always be satisfied with your rations (supplies) _and_ with your allowance (wages).